Social Distancing Yacht Charter

 Social Distancing Charter - Why Yachts are the Perfect Holiday Option During the Pandemic

-You've heard far more about social distancing than you would have liked since the Coronavirus pandemic hit in early 2020.
+You've heard far more about social distancing than you would have liked since the Coronavirus pandemic hit.
 The foundation of social distancing is dramatically reducing personal interactions that could potentially lead to infection.
 This has largely meant limiting your interactions to your family and a small set of contacts that you know are not infected.
 In this context, yacht charters are the definition of social distancing and safe-conduct during a pandemic!

-This article discusses how to spend a safe, socially distanced holiday vacation and still enjoy all of the benefits of a yacht charter during the COVID-19 pandemic.
-You may also want to see our Charter Planning during the Coronavirus Pandemic page that has up-to-date information on yachting destination openings worldwide.
+This article discusses how to spend a safe, socially distanced holiday vacation and still enjoy all of the benefits of a yacht charter.
+You may also want to see our Charter Planning during the Coronavirus Pandemic page that has updated information on global yachting destination openings.

 Yachts offer all of the amazing activities you want on your holiday, with social distance built-in!